Coming in paperback May 16th. Preorder your copy now!

 “. . . one of the best mysteries I’ve ever read.
 The plot, characterization, timing, setting, dialogue, and tension was spot on.
 Love the noir feel of the past.
 Have to admit the ending twist caught me by surprise.
 Well done..” —Larry Enmon, author of Class III Threat, City of Fear and The Burial Place

-I’ll be at the Granbury Writers Bloc on Monday, July 25th at 6:30 talking about What I Learned While Getting My Book Published.
+Really enjoyed talking to the e Granbury Writers Bloc about What I Learned While Getting My Book Published.

 I’m zooming in on a panel discussion May 24, for the Library Journal’s Day of Dialog. we’re talking thrillers and summertime beach reads!

 Wow!
 Thunder Road received some embarrassingly nice reviews on our recent Blackthorn Book Tour.
 Thanks to everyone who took the time to read and review!
 The book’s at 4.5 stars on Amazon and 4.3 on Good Reads!